strategy-coach/spry/support/assurance/e2e-prime/README.md

 deno install

 # setup symlink to Spry stdlib
-./orchestrate.ts init          # only required once
+./e2ectl.ts init          # only required once

 # orchestrate.ts lets you perform different functions
-./orchestrate.ts help
+./e2ectl.ts help
-./orchestrate.ts watch
+./e2ectl.ts watch

 # informational
-./orchestrate.ts ls                 # list all candidate sqlpage_files content files and if there are any annotation errors ./orchestrate.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./orchestrate.ts ls head            # list all SQL DDL for "init" operations that go before sqlpage_files inserts ./orchestrate.ts ls tail            # list all SQL DDL for "finalization" operations that go after sqlpage_files inserts ./orchestrate.ts ls routes          # list all discovered files that have route annotations as a tree ./orchestrate.ts ls routes -t       # list all discovered files that have route annotations as a table ./orchestrate.ts ls routes -j       # list all discovered files that have route annotations as JSON ./orchestrate.ts ls breadcrumbs     # list all discovered files that have route annotations as breadcrumbs
+./e2ectl.ts ls                 # list all candidate sqlpage_files content files and if there are any annotation errors ./e2ectl.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./e2ectl.ts ls head            # list all SQL DDL for "init" operations that go before sqlpage_files inserts ./e2ectl.ts ls tail            # list all SQL DDL for "finalization" operations that go after sqlpage_files inserts ./e2ectl.ts ls routes          # list all discovered files that have route annotations as a tree ./e2ectl.ts ls routes -t       # list all discovered files that have route annotations as a table ./e2ectl.ts ls routes -j       # list all discovered files that have route annotations as JSON ./e2ectl.ts ls breadcrumbs     # list all discovered files that have route annotations as breadcrumbs

 # emit SQL
-./orchestrate.ts sql head           # generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./orchestrate.ts sql tail           # generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts ./orchestrate.ts sql sqlpage-files  # generate the INSERT SQL DML for sqlpage_files contents
+./e2ectl.ts sql head           # generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./e2ectl.ts sql tail           # generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts ./e2ectl.ts sql sqlpage-files  # generate the INSERT SQL DML for sqlpage_files contents

 # developer experience
-./orchestrate.ts dx watchexec       # TODO: generate watchexec CLI for bash to watch all roots / files / etc.
+./e2ectl.ts dx watchexec       # TODO: generate watchexec CLI for bash to watch all roots / files / etc.

 # deployment
 # generates all "head", sqlpage-files, *.auto.json, and "tail" SQL to STDOUT
 ./package.sql.ts > sqlpage-package.sql
 ./package.sql.ts | sqlite3 sqlpage.db
 ```

+### TODO: explain how `spry.d` fits in

+- Purpose: `spry.d` acts as a drop-in _distribution_ directory for modular,
+  extendable annotation, route, breadcrumbs, and other generated files.
+- Contents: Inside `spry.d`, you can have SQL, JSON, or other files that Spry
+  generates and it becomes available to SQLPage.
+- Role: These files are not just “extras” — they’re actually required at runtime
+  by SQLPage as part of its normal distribution.

+So instead of one giant config or schema, SQLPage can simply read everything in
+`spry.d` and use those pieces together.
+This makes the setup clean, modular, and
+easy to extend — exactly in line with the `.d` convention elsewhere on Linux.

+When SQLPage starts up it sees `spry.d/` as just another directory where it can
+pick up web contents.

+- ⚠️ `spry.d` is not meant for _non_-spry content because it's deleted
+  recursively and recreated each time the build occurs.
+It's basically a
+  _distribution_ directory.
+It's not safe for project-level files, it's for
+  `spry` only.
+- 👉 If you want to do something similar for your project you can create
+  `project.d` similarly and manage it on your own.

+### Why this is useful for SQLPage

+1. Modularity – You can drop in new SQL or JSON snippets without touching core
+   SQLPage code.
+2. Extendability – Developers can add functionality just by generating files in
+   `spry.d`.
+3. Runtime requirements – Since SQLPage needs these generated files to function
+   properly, `spry.d` ensures they’re always available and loaded consistently.
+4. Convention – Following the familiar `.d` pattern makes it easier for Linux
+   users/admins to understand what’s going on.

+✅ In short: `spry.d` is SQLPage’s drop-in _distribution_ directory.
+Whatever
+goes in there (SQL, JSON, or other generated artifacts from Spry) becomes part
+of the runtime environment for SQLPage under the web path `/spry.d/**`.
+It’s the
+same modular, extendable configuration approach you see with `conf.d`, just
+applied to SQLPage’s distribution.

+---

 WIP